Authentic Lessons for 21st Century Learning

 Engage

-To begin, ask students to complete a quickwrite as a bellringer over the questions "What makes you unique?
-What sets you apart from everyone else and makes you, you?"
-Give five minutes for students to write, then ask students to share one piece of information with a partner by using the Think-Pair-Share strategy.
+Give the students five minutes to write, then ask them to share one piece of information with a partner by using the Think-Pair-Share strategy.

-The first, How to Compare Fingerprints, should be watched until the 1:30 mark.
+Display slide 5.
+Play the first video, How to Compare Fingerprints, until the 1:30 mark.
 Pause after each fingerprint part (the delta, loop, arch, etc.), and ask students to find these elements on their own thumb.
 As students are examining their prints for each different part, they may want to show and compare their findings with their Think-Pair-Share partner.

 The second video, Why Are Fingerprints Unique?, may be watched all the way through, and simply provides more context about the human fingerprint; this will help students think deeper and further about what makes them unique.